 What if you could create a natural way to make your team curious, spark creativity, and inspire them to ask questions?

-However, if you’re worried that someone may say something off-topic or simply want to prepare an answer to a specific feedback before it goes into a public channel, then it’s probably a good idea to check out Incognito Apps for their moderation feature.
+However, if you’re worried that someone may say something off-topic or simply want to prepare an answer to a specific feedback before it goes into a public channel, then it’s probably a good idea to check out Wrenly Apps for their moderation feature.

 For this comparison, we looked at the most popular software review company online - G2.